Twingate Connectors can either be run in a Docker container or as a

 - CentOS Linux 7 is not officially supported due to distribution incompatibilities.

 The Connector service may run on other Linux distributions, but we cannot offer support for additional distributions at this time.
-If you have a distribution that you would like official support for, please contact us.

 Installation of the